 The Home Group Teacher is the student’s significant teacher allocated at Years 7–8.

 The purpose of the Home Group Teacher is to strengthen the student’s connectedness and belonging to the school and ensure a positive learning environment for the child.

-Mordialloc College has a school nurse, Jenny Muir, who is in the College twice a week.
+Mordialloc College has a school nurse, Ann Marsh, who is in the College twice a week.
 The nurse is a member of the team which works to improve the health and wellbeing of students.

 The nurse is available for individual confidential counselling about health issues.
 She is also involved in health education in classes and undertakes health promotion activities.

-Mordialloc College has a school chaplain — Lana Paten, who is in the College twice a week.
+Mordialloc College has a school chaplain — Lana Paten, who is in the College three days a week.

 Lana is a member of the student wellbeing team which works to support and improve the health and wellbeing of students.
 Lana is available for individual counselling and will also be involved in the delivery of proactive wellbeing programs operating across the College.